 The National Lottery Community Fund Scotland: Young Start Fund

-The Young Start Fund provides funding from £10,001 to £100,000 to help children and young people across Scotland become more confident, so they can realise their own potential.
+Young Start provides funding to help children and young people across Scotland become more confident, so they can realise their own potential.
+Funding is available for up to three years, and from £10,001 up to £100,000.

 - Children and young people have better physical, mental and emotional wellbeing.